QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: Background: Quantum Computing in the NISQ Era

-Cirq \cite{cirq} is a QC software platform from Google.
-It is also based on Python.
-Despite claimed to be the interface for connecting to their 72-qubit Bristlecone quantum computer, this is not currently available to the general users.
-Cirq incorporates a local simulator for generic gates, and a \emph{Xmon-Simulator} for simulating the native gate-set of Google's quantum computers.
-In addition, Cirq offers a function "\emph{cirq.Circuit.to\_qasm()}" in each circuit object that can generate OpenQASM code to run on an IBM's quantum machine.
-Note, not all Cirq code can be translated to OpenQASM.
+\textbf{Cirq:} Cirq \cite{cirq} is a QC software platform developed by Google.
+It is based on Python.
+Despite claimed to be the interface for connecting to their 72-qubit Bristlecone quantum computer, this is not yet available to the general users.
+Cirq incorporates a local simulator for generic gates, and a \emph{Xmon-Simulator} for simulating the native gateset of Google's quantum computers.
+In addition, Cirq offers a function called "\emph{to\_qasm()}" in each circuit object so that a circuit can be dumped as an OpenQASM code that is runable on IBM-Q backends.
+Note, based on our experience, not all Cirq code can be translated to OpenQASM.